isc-projects/bind9/doc/arm/reference.rst

 ``use-v4-udp-ports``, ``avoid-v4-udp-ports``, ``use-v6-udp-ports``, and
-``avoid-v6-udp-ports`` specify a list of IPv4 and IPv6 UDP ports that will be used or not used as source ports for UDP messages.
+``avoid-v6-udp-ports`` specify a list of IPv4 and IPv6 UDP ports that are or are not used as source ports for UDP messages.
 See :ref:`query_address` about how the available ports are determined.
-For example, with the following configuration
+For example, with the following configuration:

 ::

    use-v6-udp-ports { range 32768 65535; };
    avoid-v6-udp-ports { 40000; range 50000 60000; };

-UDP ports of IPv6 messages sent from ``named`` will be in one of the following ranges: 32768 to 39999, 40001 to 49999, and 60001 to 65535.
+UDP ports of IPv6 messages sent from ``named`` are in one of the following ranges: 32768 to 39999, 40001 to 49999, and 60001 to 65535.

-``avoid-v4-udp-ports`` and ``avoid-v6-udp-ports`` can be used to prevent ``named`` from choosing as its random source port a port that is blocked by your firewall or a port that is used by other applications; if a query went out with a source port blocked by a firewall, the answer would not get by the firewall and the name server would have to query again.
+``avoid-v4-udp-ports`` and ``avoid-v6-udp-ports`` can be used to prevent ``named`` from choosing as its random source port a port that is blocked by a firewall or a port that is used by other applications; if a query went out with a source port blocked by a firewall, the answer would not get by the firewall and the name server would have to query again.
 Note: the desired range can also be represented only with